 Open-air cinema screenings

 Some of the events that attract the most people, and have over the years become a tradition in July, are the open-air cinema screenings at Montjuïc Castle.
 The huge screen is set up within its grounds, and the screenings, which always take place after it gets dark, show all sorts of films in their original language with Spanish subtitles.
 To keep you entertained before the film starts, short live music sets are also put on.
 Going to see a film at Montjuïc Castle is much more than a night out at the cinema, it’s more of a social evening, in which couples, friends and family can all get a picnic together, with tupperware containers full of your favourite food (crisps, olives, wine) and enjoy an evening of good company and, of course, the chance to see a film in the open air.
-During the last couple of weeks of July you can also enjoy the cinema screenings on the beach at the Cinema Lliure a la Platja (the free cinema at the beach).
+There are other open-air film sessions organised in other places around the city, including Cinema Lliure a la Platja which takes place on the beach.

 Brunch -in the Park